 All international mail is subject to the Customs regulations and laws of both the country of origin and the country of destination.
 There are three different types of Customs requirements to be aware of:

-Items shipped outside of Canada must have the proper customs documentation.
-The customs documentation that is required for an item shipped from Canada depends on the International service used, the content of the item and the destination.
-Customs and item content information must be written in English or French and can be translated into the language of the destination country.
+All Customs / content information must be written in English or French and can be translated into the language of the destination country.
 In the case of Priority™ Worldwide, forms must be completed in English or with an English translation.

-Please note it is the customer’s responsibility to ensure that all customs documentation and item content information (including any applicable licenses, certificates, or invoices) for the goods being shipped are provided and are complete, accurate and legible.
-Failure to do so may result in the item being returned to sender at the customer's expense, or could result in delays, non-delivery, voided delivery guarantee, if applicable, fines and /or customs seizure in the international destination.
+It is the customer’s responsibility to ensure all customs documentation and item content are complete, accurate and legible.
+Failure to provide any of the information required may result in the item being returned to sender at the customer's expense, or could result in delays, non-delivery and voids any delivery guarantees.
+Fines and /or customs seizure in the international destination may apply.

-Shipping documentation may be transmitted to or shared with domestic or international customs and postal administrations or designated postal operators.
+Shipping documentation may be electronically transmitted to domestic or international customs and postal administrations.Even with the presence of electronic data, the hard copy customs declaration must accompany the mail item.
 For more information about Canada Post's personal information practices; please go online to canadapost.ca/privacy.

-Advanced electronic data is mandatory to select destinations for the following services: Xpresspost - USA, Expedited Parcel - USA, Xpresspost - International (excluding prepaid), International Parcel (air and surface) and Tracked Packet.
+Advanced electronic data is mandatory to select destinations for the following services: Xpresspost - USA, Expedited Parcel - USA, Xpresspost - International (excluding prepaid), International Parcel (air and surface), Tracked Packet and Small Packet.

 Any item mailed into Canada is potentially subject to duty and/or taxes with few exceptions.
-Visit the CBSA website at cbsa-asfc.gc.ca/import/postal-postale/menu-eng.html for more information on mail imports.
-The CBSA collects provincial sales taxes (PST) on most taxable imports valued at over $20CAD entering Quebec, Manitoba, Saskatchewan and British Columbia.
-The CBSA also collects Harmonized Sales Taxes (HST) on most taxable imports entering Newfoundland and Labrador, Nova Scotia, Prince Edward Island, New Brunswick, and Ontario.
+The CBSA collects provincial sales taxes (PST) and Harmonized Sales Taxes (HST) according to the province of residence on most taxable imports valued at over $20CAD.

 A handling fee of $9.95CAD per dutiable or taxable mail item is applied.
 This fee is in line with the government’s efforts to help recover costs from those who benefit from services, and is similar to arrangements in the United States and other countries.